What is the primary difference between Anaphase I and Anaphase II... | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four haploid cells.
-It consists of two stages: Meiosis I and Meiosis II.
+Understand the context of meiosis: Meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes or spores.
+It consists of two consecutive divisions: Meiosis I and Meiosis II.

-In Anaphase I of Meiosis I, homologous chromosomes are separated.
-This means that each pair of homologous chromosomes is pulled apart to opposite poles of the cell.
-This is a key event that reduces the chromosome number by half.
+Identify the role of Anaphase I: During Anaphase I of meiosis, homologous chromosomes are separated.
+This means that each pair of homologous chromosomes is pulled apart to opposite poles of the cell, reducing the chromosome number by half.

-In Anaphase II of Meiosis II, sister chromatids are separated.
-This is similar to what happens in mitosis, where the sister chromatids of each chromosome are pulled apart to opposite poles of the cell.
+Identify the role of Anaphase II: In Anaphase II, the sister chromatids are separated.
+This is similar to what happens in mitosis, where the chromatids of each chromosome are pulled apart to opposite poles.

-Recognize that the separation of homologous chromosomes in Anaphase I results in cells that are still diploid, but with half the number of chromosome pairs.
-In contrast, the separation of sister chromatids in Anaphase II results in haploid cells.
+Clarify the difference between homologous chromosomes and sister chromatids: Homologous chromosomes are pairs of chromosomes, one from each parent, that are similar in shape and size.
+Sister chromatids are identical copies of a single chromosome, connected by a centromere.

-The primary difference between Anaphase I and Anaphase II is the type of genetic material being separated: homologous chromosomes in Anaphase I and sister chromatids in Anaphase II.
+Summarize the primary difference: Anaphase I separates homologous chromosomes, reducing the chromosome number, while Anaphase II separates sister chromatids, ensuring each new cell has a complete set of chromosomes.

 Watch next